 A fight for a respect that ensures treatment free of bigotry, pity, hatred, violence, or brutality.

-Transgender people are human beings.
+Marginalized communities are also made up of human beings.
 Like the rest of humanity, they think, feel, experience emotions, and have a positive impact in life with the opportunities available.
 They have plenty to offer, not only by enhancing the human experience from multiple concurrent perspectives, but by providing solutions to similar issues affecting other groups of highly vulnerable people.

 Getting involved

-Allyship, advocacy and empathy towards LGBTQIA+ people, and specially children, ensure they can benefit from the opportunities safe spaces provide, leading them to live productive, joyful and wholesome lives.
+Allyship, advocacy and empathy towards people outside of the norm, specially children, ensure they can benefit from the opportunities safe spaces provide, leading them to live productive, joyful and wholesome lives.
 Activism is not only about marching, protesting, and voting.
 Volunteering is activism.
-Sharing ideas or listening to discussions and debates on Diversity, Equity and Inclusion is activism.
+Sharing ideas or listening to discussions and debates about the human condition is activism.
 Educating ourselves is activism.
-Talking about the positive impact of the LGBTQ+ community is activism.
+Talking about the positive impact of marginalized communities is activism.
 Passing a ribbon, wearing a pin, they’re all forms of activism.

-Ultimately, the desire of every person in the LGBTQIA+ community is to live in liberty and be able to experience the joys that freedom and happiness bring to everyone.
+Ultimately, the desire of every person in every community is to live in liberty and be able to experience the joys that freedom and happiness bring to everyone.

 Let’s be active, let’s be present!